mihobu/r-lambda-runtime/README.md

 You'll need a place to build your Docker image.
 You can do this with Windows or MacOS, but I opted for a small (t2.micro) EC2 instance that I accessed via SSH.
-If you're a SageMaker user, using the Terminal from a notebook instance is another available option. _In any case, be sure to adjust the path to your key file appropriately._
+If you're a SageMaker user, using the Terminal from a notebook instance is another available option.

 ## Start with a clean slate (optional)